wvteijlingen/swift-network-mocker/README.md

 <img src="./moya-stubber.png" width="150" height="150"/>

-# moya-stubber: supercharged network stubbing for Moya
+# moya-stubber: supercharged stubbing for Moya

 Moya-stubber speeds up development and testing by adding a network stubbing screen to your app.
 It will: